Needlesticks/Exposures as related to HIV and Hepatitis

 What to do for Needlesticks and other exposures to Blood and Body Fluids

-The CDC has extensive information regarding potentially infectious body fluids; indications for antiviral treatment; and information about occupational transmission of HIV and Hepatitis B and C. Links to the blood borne pathogens standard and CDC guidelines are found in the Health Resources section of the website.
+The CDC has extensive information regarding potentially infectious body fluids; indications for antiviral treatment.
+Links to the blood borne pathogens standard and CDC Guidelines for Prevention of Transmission of HIV & Hepatitis B are available.

 Potentially infectious body fluids include:

 - Cerebrospinal fluid - surrounds the brain or spinal cord